neutrinus/everblu-meters/README.md

+# No longer maintained
+As I have new water meter (lora enabled), this project is no longer maintained by me.
+Feel free to fork it and develop further.

 # everblu-meters - Water usage data for Home Assistant
 Fetch water/gas usage data from Cyble EverBlu meters using RADIAN protocol on 433Mhz.
 Integrated with Home Assistant via MQTT.